joshhornby/joshhornby.github.io/_posts/2026-01-30-running-effective-one-to-ones.md

 Some principles for difficult conversations:

-Be specific.
+### Be specific

 "Your code quality has been slipping" is vague and makes people defensive.
 "The last three PRs had bugs that made it to production" is specific and something they can act on.

-Focus on behaviour, not character.
+### Focus on behaviour, not character

 You're addressing what someone did, not who they are.
 "You've been late to the last four standups" is about behaviour.
 "You're unreliable" is about character.

-Have the conversation, not the verdict.
+### Have the conversation, not the verdict

 You're opening a dialogue, not delivering a judgment.
 Share what you've seen, explain why it matters, then ask for their view.
 There might be context you don't have.

-Follow up.
+### Follow up

 A difficult conversation without follow-up is pointless.
 Check in on progress.
 Acknowledge improvement.
 Address continued problems.

 ## Common Mistakes

-Making it about you.
+### Making it about you

 If you're doing most of the talking, you're doing it wrong.
 The 1:1 is their time, not yours.

-Only discussing current work.
-Career growth, skill development, personal wellbeing.
-These all belong in 1:1s.
+### Only discussing current work

+Career growth, skill development, personal wellbeing: these all belong in 1:1s.
 If every conversation is about the current sprint, you're missing the point.

-Avoiding discomfort.
+### Avoiding discomfort

 If every 1:1 is pleasant and easy, you're probably avoiding the hard topics.
 Some discomfort is a sign you're addressing real issues.

-Not following through.
+### Not following through

 If you say you'll do something, do it.
 If you can't do it, explain why.
 Nothing destroys trust faster than dropped commitments.

-Treating everyone the same.
+### Treating everyone the same

 Different people need different things.
 Some want detailed career coaching.
 Some want to vent about frustrations.
 Some need help with technical growth.
 Adapt to the person.

 ## Building the Relationship